Back To CourseCLEP Biology: Study Guide & Test Prep

 Once the gametophytes have fully developed, they will produce gametes.
 The male gamete is sperm, and the female gamete is an egg.
 The mature male gametophyte, the pollen grain, develops the sperm, while the mature female gametophyte, the ovary, develops the egg.
 Pollination will occur when the pollen grain lands on the female structures in a flower.
 However, until fertilization occurs - the union of the egg and sperm - the cells remain in the haploid stage.

-As with the most plant life cycles, the diploid stage starts once an egg has been fertilized by a sperm.
+As with most plant life cycles, the diploid stage starts once an egg has been fertilized by a sperm.
 However, in angiosperms, there is a twist to this normal fertilization known as double fertilization.
 Rather than just containing one sperm cell, each pollen grain contains two sperm cells.
 One of these haploid sperm cells fertilizes the haploid egg, making a diploid embryo.

 However, the other sperm cell fuses with a part of the female gametophyte, which has two nuclei.
 This combination of the haploid sperm cell with a double nucleus creates a cell that actually has three copies of genetic information.
 This 3n structure goes through mitosis in order to develop into the endosperm.
 The endosperm is a great food source for the developing embryo.
 The developing embryo will use this source of food and eventually develop into a mature sporophyte.

 The mature sporophyte will grow and eventually produce structures for reproduction - namely flowers.
-Remember that some angiosperms will contain either male or female parts while others will contain both.
+Remember that some angiosperms will contain either male or female parts, while others will contain both.
 Regardless of this, the dominant diploid stage of the life cycle will produce flowers, which are specialized structures for reproduction.
 The female parts of the flower will produce megaspores, and the male parts will develop microspores, continuing this cycle.

 Angiosperms are unique plants because they produce protected seeds.
 This alternation of generations in flowering plants, such as oak trees and wildflowers, means that there are multicellular stages that are haploid and diploid.
 We first looked at the haploid stage, which starts as either a male or a female spore that develops into a gametophyte.
 The male microgametophyte is contained in pollen grains, and the female megagametophyte is found in the ovary.
 Eventually, the pollen grains will land on the female flower structures and fertilize the egg.

 Remember that in angiosperms a process known as double fertilization occurs.
-In this, one sperm cell fertilizes the egg, making a new diploid embryo that will eventually develop into a seed and then a mature sporophyte.
+In this process, one sperm cell fertilizes the egg, making a new diploid embryo that will eventually develop into a seed and then a mature sporophyte.
 However, a second sperm cell fuses with a double nuclei cell, creating a cell that now contains three copies of genetic information.
 This endosperm becomes the food source for the developing embryo.
 Once mature, the sporophyte will eventually produce flowers in order to continue the process of sexual reproduction via alternation of generations.

 To unlock this lesson you must be a Study.com Member.